seanps8/raft-terraform-aws-challenge-template/README.md

 # Raft Terraform AWS Challenge

-This repository provides you with a modular skeleton terraform directory tree to go off of for the challenge requirements below.
+This repository provides you with a jump start for the challenge requirements below.
+The following have been provided for you in the code, but can be updated how you see fit:
+- VPC module
+- RDS terraform in the storage module (still needs s3 bucket for dataset)
+- Initial lambda python set up in app/ directory

-SQL commands that may be needed are located in modules/storage/README.md for your reference.
+- SQL commands that may be needed are located in modules/storage/README.md

 ## Prerequisite
 - An active AWS Account (Free Tier is sufficient)